-MU260 Recital or Project (0)
+MU260 Recital (0)

 A 30-minute recital generally given in the fall of the junior year by performance majors, and in the senior year by all others as required.
 Permission to give a recital must be acquired the previous semester, and the program and/or pre-recital must be approved at least one month before the recital date.
-Students qualified to substitute a project for the recital must submit a proposal and obtain faculty approval before beginning the project; they must give the faculty periodic progress reports, and on completion, turn in a thorough written description of the project with appropriate ancillary materials.
-Projects must involve significant research and require the amount of time equivalent to preparation for a junior recital.
+(Some emphases offer the option of a project in place of a recital.)